File a Claim

 • Please complete the form in its entirety or risk having it returned to you as insufficient.

-• A completed claim form and any documentation including photographs, receipts, reports, witness statements, or estimates that support your claim may be submitted via mail, email or scheduling an in-person appointment with the City Clerk’s Office.
+• A completed claim form and any documentation including photographs, receipts, reports, witness statements, or estimates that support your claim must be submitted by scheduling an in-person appointment with the City Clerk’s Office.

 • Submit the original, signed and dated claim form to the Office of the City Clerk.